ishraq-dagamseh/Deploy-historocal_places_InGradioo/README.md

 # Deploy-historocal_places_InGradio

 This repository was a collaboration between me and Albaraa shehada as a team work project required from the Deep learning training from Tahaluf el-Emarate company.
+The main idea for this project was building AI model able to predict in 6 historical places in Jordan: Ajlun castle, Jarash, Petra, Um Qais, Wadi Rum and Roman theater(Amman).
+Then use this model to make a web Application to predict of this places from the images using Hugging face space and gradio code.
 In this project we applied this steps:
 1. problem understand.
 2. Data collection.